janosgyerik/bluetoothviewer/README.md

 Roadmap
 -------
-We plan to add the following features in the future:
+I plan to add the following features in the future:

 * Option to see data in hexadecimal format instead of ascii, for debugging binary data